HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 ### Layer Setup

 Here is our original image, we are going to prepare the frequency separation in a manner that is similar to photo retouching.
 Below this table of images are the instructions for how to generate each layer.
+This image I generated using https://beta.dreamstudio.ai/dream with the following prompt "A colorful explosion of quantum particles in a swirling flow.
+Use a rainbow of color values, including blues, greens, reds, and yellows.
+With high contrast.
+Make the center the brightest, where sun like particle has exploded yellow photons.
+High-def, high resolution.
+3D simulation.
+Trending on ArtStation."
+And then I tweaked it some in Photoshop (The images I had orginally used, I am not sure if they were licensed.)

 | Layer 1                                                                                                                        | Layer 2                                                                                                                        | Layer 3                                                                                                                        |
 | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------ |
 | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/000.png" width="300px" title="" alt="" data-align="inline"> | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/001.png" width="300px" title="" alt="" data-align="inline"> | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/002.png" width="300px" title="" alt="" data-align="inline"> |

-_ _
 #### Layer 1

 1. The original image is in the default "Layer 1"